 Listowel Writers’ Week is an internationally acclaimed literary festival devoted to bringing together writers and audiences at unique and innovative events in the historic and intimate surroundings of Listowel County Kerry.
-The festival was founded in 1970 and is recognised as the primary event in Ireland’s literary calendar.
-Today, the event takes place over 5 days leading up to and including the June bank holiday weekend in a unique atmosphere of learning.
-Listowel runs a number of writing competitions together with a series of literary awards and these have given valuable recognition to new writers over the past number of years.
-In that time many eminent Irish and International literary figures have gathered in Listowel to celebrate the work of new and established writers.
+The festival was founded in 1970 and is recognised as one of the primary event in Ireland’s literary calendar.
+The event takes place over 5 days leading up to and including the June bank holiday weekend.
+Listowel took up the sponsorship of the poetry category in 2016.

 ONSIDE is a pioneering management consultancy specialising in research, advisory, and strategic sponsorship management services across Europe.
 Headquartered in Dublin, ONSIDE builds and supports award-winning sponsorship programmes for national and international brands including sports, non-sports and cause properties.
 ONSIDE has steered over €500m of sponsorship investment through strategy definition and delivery – all built on world class analytics solutions.
 ONSIDE is the current sponsor of the Nonfiction category.